AVu120/image-search-engine/README.md

 4.

-- To start the app in development mode (e.g. on your local pc).
+- To start the app in development mode on your local pc.

   - Checkout to the dev branch.